File sizes and formats

 Sizes for common catalog models

-The table below lists Q4_K_M model.gguf sizes for commonly used catalog models.
-The figures are sourced from public Q4_K_M GGUFs of the corresponding base on Hugging Face (Unsloth, the official model uploader, or bartowski as a fallback), and from Ertas's own export of Gemma 4 E2B.
+The table below lists Q4_K_M model.gguf sizes for the catalogue models.
+The measured figures are read from published Q4_K_M GGUFs of the corresponding base on Hugging Face, preferring the model's official uploader, plus Ertas's own export of Gemma 4 E2B.
 Your fine-tuned exports land within a few MB of these numbers.

 A few notes on the table: